Pricing for bringing an Employment Tribunal Claim

 Disbursements are payments we make to third parties for expenses such as travel costs, counsel’s fees (Barrister fees), court fees and expert fees.
 Once received, we will pay any disbursements on your behalf to ensure a smoother process.

 If your case proceeds to an Employment Tribunal hearing, a barrister would usually be instructed to represent you.
-Barristers tend to charge a daily fee for appearing at the tribunal itself (£750 - £3,000 + VAT per day, depending on experience), and an additional fee for preparing for the final hearing (£1,000 - £8,000 + VAT).
+Barristers tend to charge a daily fee for appearing at the tribunal itself (£750 - £3,000 +VAT at 20% per day, depending on experience), and an additional fee for preparing for the final hearing (£1,000 - £8,000 +VAT at 20%).

 We will discuss all disbursements with you in advance of incurring any on your behalf.